kennyworkman/janeway/innate_immunity.md

 # Induced Response of Innate Immunity

-* How do phagocytes detect and destroy pathogens
-* Downstream inflammatory pathways

-ILCs (Innate Lymphoid Cells):
-    * NK Cells
+Innate immunity consist of (molecular) pattern recognition receptors:
+- free receptors in serum (ficolins and histatins (complement))
+- membrane bound phagocytic
+- membrane bound signaling
+- cytoplasmic signaling

+## Phagocytes are a diverse family of cells that kill microbes

-### Macrophages
+### Many phagocytic cells

-Come from:
+*Macrophages* come from:

-- Progenitor cells in various tissues that produce macrophages throughout life of organism
+- Progenitor cells that enter various tissues _in the fetal state_ and produce macrophages throughout life of organism (!)
 - Monocytes circulate freely throughout blood or crawl endothelium

-Two molcules act on the same receptor to stimulate macrophage proliferation:

-- Interleukin 34 (IL-34)
-- Macrophage colony stimulating factor (M-CSF)

-Two types of monocytes.

-"Classic" monocytes
-    - 90%
-    - Express CD14, a coreceptor for PRR
-    - Circulate freely in blood

-"Patrolling" monocytes
-    - Express CD14 and CD16 (Fc receptor)
-    - Crawl along endothelium

-### Granulocytes
+Found in especially large numbers in connective tissues: gastrointenstinal submucosal layer, lungs (bronchi, alveoli), spleen (where they remove senescent cells).

+Examples include *microglial cells* in neurons and *Kupffer cells* in the liver, stimulated by IL-34 in both.

+*Monocytes* come in two forms:

+"Classic" monocytes, that differentiate into active monocytes and macrophages, circulating freely in blood.
+They make up **90%** and express CD14 only.

+"Patrolling" monocytes that "crawl" along endothelium.
+They express both CD14 and CD16.
+Do not differentiate.

+*Granulocytes* include:

 - Neutrophil
 - Eosinophil
 - Basophil

-### Dendritic Cells
+*Dendritic cells*:

+- cDCs (classical) digest and expose microbes as antigen material for the adaptive immune system (the bridge between active and innate immunity)
-Produce type I interferons
+- pDCs (plasmacytoid) produce type I interferon

 ### Phagocytosis